AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 ## Support for Skyline

 Skyline is the cloud version of AEM.
 You must first install Skyline from the package manager.
 To use the Skyline component in AEM, a user must be present in the Captivate Prime account.
-In other words, the user’s email address must exist in the account.
+In other words, the user's email address must exist in the account.

 ## Deploy Skyline